fimbul-works/runa/README.md

 Converts UTF-8 strings to Uint8Array buffers and back.

 #### `runaStringPadStart(maxLength: number, fillString: string)` → `RunaSync<string, string>`
 Adds padding to the beginning of strings to reach a specified maximum length.
-Perfect for ID formatting, zero-padding numbers, or creating fixed-width displays.
 Handles multi-character fill strings and Unicode characters.

 #### `runaStringPadEnd(maxLength: number, fillString: string)` → `RunaSync<string, string>`
 Adds padding to the end of strings to reach a specified maximum length.
-Ideal for right-aligning text, formatting data for display, or creating trailing padding.
 Handles multi-character fill strings and Unicode characters.

 ### Arithmetic Operations

 #### `runaAdd(additive: number)` → `RunaSync<number, number>`
 Adds a constant value during encoding and subtracts it during decoding.
-Perfect for applying offsets, coordinate transformations, data normalization, or any scenario requiring reversible numeric adjustments.

 #### `runaMultiply(multiplier: number)` → `RunaSync<number, number>`
 Multiplies by a constant value during encoding and divides by the same value during decoding.
-Ideal for unit conversions, scaling coordinates, currency conversions, or applying multiplicative transformations.
 Throws error if multiplier is zero.

 #### `runaPower(exponent: number)` → `RunaSync<number, number>`
 Raises to a power during encoding and takes the corresponding root during decoding.
-Perfect for square/cube transformations, geometric calculations, area/volume conversions, or scientific calculations.
 Handles negative values with odd exponents and throws error for invalid combinations.

 ### Number & Array Processing

 #### `runaNumberCharset(alphabet: string, minLength = 1)` → `RunaSync<number, string>`
 Converts numbers to strings using a custom character set (alphabet) and back.
-Perfect for creating custom ID systems.

 #### `runaNumberArrayCharset(alphabet: string, minLength = 1)` → `RunaSync<number[], string>`
 Converts arrays of numbers to strings using a custom character set and back.